Dimitar32/Intern_eDynamix_SQL_Server/README.md

 ## Overview

 Throughout my internship at eDynamix, I worked on various tasks that strengthened my SQL Server skills.
 This repository is a collection of these tasks, demonstrating my ability to work with databases, write complex queries, and solve real-world problems.
+Successfully completing the internship allowed me to advance to a Junior Database Developer position at eDynamix.

 ## Technologies Used
 ![SQL Server](https://img.shields.io/badge/SQL%20Server-CC2927?style=for-the-badge&logo=microsoft-sql-server&logoColor=white)